njlane314/G4LArBox/README.md

 # G4LArBox: Geant4 Liquid Argon Box Simulation

 ## Description
-G4LArBox is a Geant4-based simulation toolkit that aims to model particle interactions in a 'box' liquid argon environment.
-It is designed as a tool for particle physics research of novel liquid-argon detector concepts, specifically related to rare event searches.
+G4LArBox is a Geant4-based simulation that aims to model particle interactions, and the subsequent medium response, in a simple 'box' liquid argon geometry.
+It is designed to research novel liquid-argon detector concepts, specifically related to rare event searches.

 ![](./doc/plot_x_vs_y_vs_z.png)